fallingleaf/nasdaq/deployment/README.md

 # - User and Group (e.g., your username or www-data)
 # - WorkingDirectory (should be /var/www/nasdaq)
 # - ExecStart path (should point to your venv)
+# - If using native MySQL instead of Docker, change "After=docker.service" to "After=mysql.service"

+# IMPORTANT: The service file uses docker.service by default (for Docker-based MySQL)
+# If you're using native MySQL, edit the [Unit] section:
+#   Change: After=network.target docker.service
+#   To:     After=network.target mysql.service

 # Reload systemd
 sudo systemctl daemon-reload